latexdraw/latexdraw/README.md

  - for Vista, `ProgramData\latexdraw`
  - for other Windows, `All Users\Application Data\latexdraw`

-For Linux, a script will be created in /usr/bin to launch LaTeXDraw (if the installer is launched as root).
+For Linux, the installer will create a script in `/usr/bin` to launch LaTeXDraw (if the installer is launched as root).
-A shortcut is created for Windows.
+On Windows the installer creates a shortcut.

 The first execution of LaTeXDraw will create the profile of the current user in the following location:
  - for Unix, `~/.latexdraw`